meshcloud/meshcloud-docs/docs/administration.mesh-policies.md

 a policy with a rule on the environment tags.
 Operator 'in' works like an intersection between the meshObjects.
 So if you want to assign a landing zone with a "prod" tag to a project which has a "prod" tag, it is valid.
 It is possible to assign multiple rules to a policy.
 But at least one rule has to be configured.
-In order to map two meshObjects successfully one of the policies defined for a match need to be true.
+In order to map two meshObjects successfully one of the policies defined for a match needs to be true.
 In order for a policy to return true, the rules have to be met.

-## Edit Policies
+## Edit meshPolicies

 In the policy item list, there is an edit policy button in the 'Actions' column which redirects to the Edit Policy screen where one can update the policy.

-## Delete policies
+## Delete meshPolicies

 In the policy item list, there is a "delete policy" button in the 'Actions' column.
 On clicking, it waits for 5 seconds to confirm the deletion.
 If one clicks within 5 seconds it will be deleted and redirected to the policy list screen